Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 The kettle is the tool for pour over brewing.
 You’ll hold the kettle each time you brew, and the pour has a big impact on taste.
 You want a kettle that you can “aim” with a steady pour speed.

 The best kettles have a long thin spout, known as gooseneck kettles.
 You can buy a standalone kettle or one that has an electric heating base.
-Bonavitas have a good design with an extended spout.
+Bonavita makes the best design with an extended spout.

 Grinder

-I’ve shifted to using the Fellow Ode Gen 2 grinder, which has been excellent.
-A nice flat burr with easy settings, a nice catch cup, and is ultra-quiet.
+I used to use a Baratza Encore, but recently upgraded to the Fellow Ode Gen 2, which is excellent.
+It has a big flat burr for consistent grinds and high clarity coffee.
+It also has easy settings, a nice catch cup, and is ultra-quiet.

 The Best Coffee Beans For Pour Over Coffee